 Cases that need Emergency Repair may receive priority over other cases.
 Housing Rehabilitation Program funds will be used to eliminate existing substandard conditions and bring the property up to code compliance.
-Appraisals are not required; however, verification of ownership is necessary.
+Appraisals are not required; however, verification of ownership is necessary and program value limits must be complied with.
 The following documentation remains necessary as a part of the application process:

-Preliminary Approval Requirements
+Preliminary Approval Requirements:

-- i.
-Copy of photo ID, Social Security cards and birth certificate for all household members. - ii.
-Copies of 6 month most current paystubs for all household members and most recent S.S./Disability statements, pension, unemployment, etc.) for all household members.
-ALSO: The name and the human resources or customer service, mailing address and telephone number for EACH source of income. - iii.
-Copies of child support/alimony decree.
-Must provide a copy of court decree or other authorized government office for all household members who receives child support and/or alimony. - iv.
-Copies of 2 most recent signed and dated tax return that was actually filed with the IRS for all household members that are self-employed including all pages, schedules and forms for all self-employed household members. - v.
-Copies of ALL pages of six (6) most recent and consecutive months of ALL checking accounts and the most current statement for savings or other account statements for all household members who have bank accounts.
-The name and the customer service mailing address and telephone number for each bank and/or credit union must be provided. - vi.
-Copies of most recent asset statements (e.g. 401k; cash value of life insurance; IRA's; retirement accounts, investments, other real estate owned, etc.) for all household members who own assets.
-The name and the customer service mailing address and telephone number for each asset must be provided. - vii.
-Copies of most recent mortgage statements (no coupons) for ALL mortgages against the property.
-The name and the customer service mailing address and 800-telephone number for each mortgage must be provided. - viii.
+- 1. Copy of photo ID, Social Security cards and birth certificate for all household members. - 2.
+Copies of 2 months most current paystubs for all household members and most recent S.S./Disability statements, pension, unemployment, etc.) for all household members. - 3.
+Current statement of child support/alimony being received and/or divorce decree. - 4.
+Copies of 2 most recent tax returns that were filed with the IRS for all household members that are self-employed including all pages, schedules and forms for all self-employed household members. - 5.
+Copies of ALL pages of the most recent checking, and savings or other account statements for all household members who have bank accounts. - 6.
+Copies of most recent asset statements (e.g. cash value of whole life insurance; investments, etc.) for all household members who own assets. - 7.
+Copies of most recent mortgage statements (no coupons) for ALL mortgages against the property. - 8.
 Proof of guardianship for any minors in your home who are not part of the immediate family (except foster children, in which case proof of foster custody is required).